-With respect to the issue of internet connectivity to OSP, stakeholders namely COAI and Airtel, have stated that "The OSPs are not authorized to distribute internet connectivity to any other location.
-Therefore, OSPs have to obtain internet access service at each location from Licensed ISPs/ Access Service Providers only."
+With respect to the issue of internet connectivity to OSP, some stakeholders have stated that the OSPs are not authorized to distribute internet connectivity to any other location.
+Therefore, OSPs have to obtain internet access service at each location from Licensed ISPs/ Access Service Providers only.

-We agree that internet connectivity to OSPs should be from authorized ISP only including UL-VNO licensees with Internet authorisation.
-However, there should not be any mandate to take internet connectivity in each city rather the guidelines should be flexible to allow internet connectivity from a centralized node in India from a category - A, ISP whose scope of service is Pan India and can serve customers anywhere in India through a centralized setup in India.
-OSPs are not distributing the internet service but securing internet connectivity from authorized ISPs -category -A to provide OSP services as an end user.
-Requirement to obtain internet connectivity at each location is required when the internet service is taken from category B or C ISP licensees.
+We agree that internet connectivity to OSPs should be from authorized ISP only.
+There should not be any mandate to take internet connectivity in each city rather the regulation should be flexible to allow internet connectivity from a centralized place in India from category - A, ISP whose scope of service is Pan India and can serve customers anywhere in India through a centralized setup in India.
+OSPs are not distributing the internet service but taking internet connectivity from authorized ISP -category -A to provide OSP services as an end user.
+Now, technology permits alternate use of internet through a technology called VRF and then explain as below: